Crytilis/MaterialSkin.NET/README.md

 ---

-## Implementing MaterialSkin 2 in your application
+## Implementing MaterialSkin in your application

 ### 1. Add the library to your project

-There are a few methods to add this lib:

-#### The Easy way

-Search for MaterialSkin.2 on the Nuget Package manager inside VisualStudio and add it to your project.

-#### Manual way

-Download the precompiled DLL available on the releases section and add it as a external reference on your project.

-#### Compile from the latest master

 Clone the project from GitHub, then add the MaterialSkin.csproj to your own solution, then add it as a project reference on your project.